SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

 ### Configure Authentication by Business Users

-Configure SAP Business ByDesign for OAuth 2.0 SAML Bearer authentications:
+This section describes how to configure SAP Business ByDesign for OAuth 2.0 SAML Bearer authentications with the customer's SAP BTP subaccount.

+1. Determine the identifying certificate of SAP BTP consumer subaccount.

     1. In the SAP BTP consumer subaccount, to get the identifying X509 certificate of the User Account and Authentication service (UAA) as OAuth identity provider, open the menu item *Connectivity* and go to *Destinations*.

     2. Choose *Download Trust* and save the file with the signing certificate.

     3. Change the file name using *.cer* as file extension, for example, to `sap-btp-signing-certificate.cer`.

     4. Open the file with the signing certificate and note down the *Issued by* or *Issuer* name.

         As a result, you have a file with the **SAP BTP subaccount signing certificate** (with file extension *.cer)* and the **SAP BTP subaccount service provider name**, referred to as *Issued by* in the SAP BTP subaccount signing certificate.
 Keep them both as you need them later.

+2. Create the OAuth 2.0 Identity Provider in SAP Business ByDesign.

-5. In SAP Business ByDesign, to configure an OAuth 2.0 identity provider, open the SAP Business ByDesign *Application and User Management* work center and the *Configure OAuth 2.0 Identity Providers* task.
+    1. In SAP Business ByDesign, to configure an OAuth 2.0 identity provider, open the SAP Business ByDesign *Application and User Management* work center and the *Configure OAuth 2.0 Identity Providers* task.

-6. Create new *OAuth 2.0 Identity Provider*:
+    2. Create new *OAuth 2.0 Identity Provider*:
         - *Issuing Entity Name*: Enter the **SAP BTP subaccount service provider name** noted down in step 4.
         - *Primary Signing Certificate*: Upload the **SAP BTP subaccount signing certificate** (*.cer* file).
         - Select the indicator *Email Address*.

-7. Enter an *Alias* for the new *OAuth 2.0 Identity Provider*, for example, `Poetry Slam Manager`.
+    3. Enter an *Alias* for the new *OAuth 2.0 Identity Provider*, for example, `Poetry Slam Manager`.

-8. Save your changes.
+    4. Save your changes.

-9. In SAP Business ByDesign, to add an *OAuth2.0 Client Registration*, open the SAP Business ByDesign *Application and User Management – OAuth2.0 Client Registration* work center view.
+3. In SAP Business ByDesign, to add an *OAuth2.0 Client Registration*, open the SAP Business ByDesign *Application and User Management – OAuth2.0 Client Registration* work center view.
 To create a new OAuth2.0 client registration, choose *New*:
 	- *Client ID*: Note the *Client ID* generated by the system as **SAP Business ByDesign OAuth Client ID**.
 	- *Client Secret*: Enter a secure password and note down the password as **SAP Business ByDesign OAuth Client Secret**.
 	- *Description*: Enter a meaningful description.
 	- *Issuer Name*: Select the *OAuth 2.0 Identity Provider* you created.
 	- *Scope*: Select the scope ID *UIWC:CC_HOME*, which is sufficient for most use cases.
 Note down the scope as **SAP Business ByDesign OAuth Scope**.
 The scope defines which services can be accessed.
 It considers the work centers that are assigned to the client.

-10. To get the SAP Business ByDesign service provider name, open the SAP Business ByDesign *Application and User Management* work center and the *Configure Single Sign-On* task.
+4. To get the SAP Business ByDesign service provider name, open the SAP Business ByDesign *Application and User Management* work center and the *Configure Single Sign-On* task.
 On the *My System* sheet, note down the *Local Service Provider* as **SAP Business ByDesign service provider name**.

-11. To download the SAP Business ByDesign server certificate, open the SAP Business ByDesign UI in a Chrome browser and click on the lock icon *View site information* on the left side of the URL.
+5. To download the SAP Business ByDesign server certificate, open the SAP Business ByDesign UI in a Google Chrome browser and click on the lock icon *View site information* on the left side of the URL.
 To export the **SAP Business ByDesign server certificate** as a base-64 encoded *X.-509* file, choose *Connection is secure* and *Certificate is valid*.
 Choose *Details* and *Export*.

 > Note: Keep your notes and the SAP Business ByDesign server certificate file as you will need them when configuring the destinations in the SAP BTP provider subaccount after completing the code enhancements of your SAP BTP application.